USS Samuel B. Roberts (DE-413): Discovery of wreck

 An exploration team led by Victor Vescovo and made up of personnel of Caladan Oceanic, Deep Ocean Search, and EYOS Expeditions discovered the wreck of Samuel B. Roberts in June 2022.
 The team found, identified, and surveyed the wreck during a series of six dives conducted from 17 to 24 June 2022.

-The team determined that the wreck reached the seabed in one piece, although it hit the sea floor bow first and with enough force to cause some buckling, and observed that the ship's stern had separated from the rest of the hull by about 5 m.
+The team determined that the wreck reached the seabed in one piece, although it hit the sea floor bow first and with enough force to cause some buckling, and observed that the ship's stern had separated from the rest of the hull by about 16 ft.
 The team reported that it had found evidence of damage to the ship inflicted by a Japanese battleship shell, including Samuel B. Robertss fallen mast.